How an Order Upgrade Boosted Conversion and Revenue Per Session for Bombshell Sports

 For apparel brands, the path to purchase is carefully managed.
 Bombshell Sports has built a loyal customer base around fashionable, functional activewear, and that loyalty depends on an experience that feels intentional at every step, including checkout.
 Adding anything new to that flow is a decision that gets scrutinized.
 Adding a cost requires even more justification.

-So when Bombshell evaluated Onward, they didn't take the potential impact on faith.
+When Bombshell evaluated Onward, they didn't take the potential impact on faith.
 They ran a controlled experiment to find out exactly what would happen.

 The data is compelling on its own.
 But the mechanism behind it is what makes this story worth understanding.